Iana Boukova: Poetry

 Her poetry collection, Notes of the Phantom Woman, received the Ivan Nikolov National Award for the most outstanding book of poetry in 2019.
 In 2018, a Greek-language version of it was also published in Athens under the title Drapetomania.

-The Greek poet, artist, and translator Katerina Iliopoulou defines that: The Phantom-woman orchestrating the book is the invisibly present witness-poet, the one who has been turned into a ghost across the entire spectrum of the totalitarianism of merchandise, disguised as a cartoon-like superhero, showcasing the incredible transforming powers of poetry.
-Because the poetry at hand is not one of defeat but, rather, battle-ready poetry, the poetry of the present coming-to-be, which declares: we' 're perfectly able to use your own weapons!.
-The Athens daily morning newspaper Kathimerini underlines the significance of Iana Boukova's poetry: A pointed intellect is in charge: a restless, ironic intelligence is given utterance in a style that's meant to smart, to cause abrasions, unburdened by the delusion of prophetic speech and the concomitant assurance of high discourse.
-The Greek poet, and critic Orfeas Apergis emphasizes in the newspaper Ta Nea that: This book brings in contact the essay form (the philosophic, metaphysical “tendency”) and poetry (poetic excess), like two ever-moving, rotating grindstones that hone one another.
-Boukova formulates conclusions that appear scientific yet bear a poetic charge, one usually expressed in terms of terror at the metaphysical void.
-The book's second central section is titled “Tractatus”.
-It is a treatise on the revulsion an observer feels towards city pigeons.
-Like Wittgenstein meeting Kafka, you might say.
-This Tractatus could well be taught at schools as an example of the difference between poetry and “poeticality”."
+The Greek poet, artist, and translator Katerina Iliopoulou praised the collection, stating that "the Phantom-woman orchestrating the book is the invisibly present witness-poet, the one who has been turned into a ghost across the entire spectrum of the totalitarianism of merchandise, disguised as a cartoon-like superhero, showcasing the incredible transforming powers of poetry.
+Because the poetry at hand is not one of defeat but, rather, battle-ready poetry, the poetry of the present coming-to-be, which declares: we're perfectly able to use your own weapons!"
+The Athens daily morning newspaper Kathimerini underlines the significance of Iana Boukova's poetry, writing that "a pointed intellect is in charge: a restless, ironic intelligence is given utterance in a style that's meant to smart, to cause abrasions, unburdened by the delusion of prophetic speech and the concomitant assurance of high discourse."'
+The Greek poet and critic Orfeas Apergis also praised the book in the newspaper Ta Nea, saying that "this book brings in contact the essay form (the philosophic, metaphysical 'tendency') and poetry (poetic excess), like two ever-moving, rotating grindstones that hone one another.
+Boukova formulates conclusions that appear scientific yet bear a poetic charge, one usually expressed in terms of terror at the metaphysical void."